cdlc01/Twitter_Hate_Speech_Analysis/README.md

 ## Overview

 My analysis takes a deep dive into the characteristics of hate speech that has been trending online over the past few years.
 I specifically explore what words pop up the most often in hate speech as well as the length of hate tweets vs other tweets.
 I also develop a classification model for detecting hate speech over other kinds of speech.
 With the current amount of data, the model has difficulty getting both high precision and high recall when detecting hate speech.
 High precision is prioritized in the current model but other techniques will be used to further explore better models.
+Support Vector Classifier is, so far, the best model for classifying Hate Speech.
+The model is especially good at finding hate speech that revolves around current events (relating to cornovirus, anti-asian hate, polarized political language, etc).
+The model struggles to classify hate speech that's vaguer and that involves offensive terms that are only hate speech in specific contexts.
 The information in this analysis can be used by any organization looking to better understand the trends in hate speech over the past few years and which classes are most at risk.

 ## Business Problem